 This article contains links to hostels and services we love, from which we may make commission at no extra cost to you.

 Prices below are shown in US dollars.
 Argentina’s currency, the peso, has fluctuated severely in the last couple of years, so we recommend checking the latest exchange rates at xe.com before you travel.
-To browse all accommodation options in El Calafate, see booking.com.
+To browse all accommodation options in El Calafate, see booking.com and check out our guide to Airbnb alternatives.

 In this article: